Acerca de

 The Club achieves its mission by providing;

-• Facilities for 12 Step meetings and workshops (Schedule on back of this page)
+Facilities for 12 Steps meetings and workshops

-• A safe place for those newly in recovery.
+A safe place for those newly in recovery

-• A quiet place where sponsors and sponsees can meet.
+A quiet place where sponsors and sponsees can meet

 The San Diego North County Alano Club has become a beacon of hope for the tens of thousands of people who have walked through our doors.
 It has become respected in the community and enjoys widespread support from our neighbors, nearby communities, businesses and local government organizations.
 Members continue to give back to the community through membership, financial support, and volunteering for the many opportunities that support the Club in its outreach to North San Diego County and surrounding areas.